smoores-dev/storyteller/docs/docs/syncing-books.md

 ## Using CUDA for GPU accelerated transcription

-> Note: The mininum supported CUDA version is 11.8.
+> Note: The minimum supported CUDA version is 11.8.

 The transcription phase can be fairly slow on a CPU, but it can be sped up quite dramatically with a CUDA-enabled GPU.
 There are a few steps you'll need